 On-site gyms make working out before or after work more convenient, and employees may even band together to reach personal fitness goals.
 CA Technologies is growing rapidly, and along the way, they are adopting healthy benefits anywhere they can.
 In addition to an onsite gym, they also offer a flexible spending account for wellness.
 And, of course, they offer traditional benefits like health, disability and dental insurance as well as vision benefits.

-17 - Support Athletic Clubs
+48. Support Athletic Clubs

 Recreational clubs and teams motivate people to stay active and come together via common athletic interests.
-As an electronic health records company, it makes sense that Athenahealth offers a wide range of wellness benefits, including an in-house gym, bi-monthly chair massages and running and biking paths.
+As an electronic health records company, it makes sense that athenahealth offers a wide range of wellness benefits, including an in-house gym, bi-monthly chair massages and running and biking paths.
 Their team also created several athletic clubs, including a company-sponsored kickball team, soccer club, running groups, rock climbing and cycling.
 If that wasn’t enough, they also have a two-person kayak for employees to paddle around the nearby lake.

-18 - Provide Competitive Insurance Packages
+49. Provide Competitive Insurance Packages

 Great insurance packages are a must.
 Depending on the demographics of your employees, certain packages will be more beneficial than others so take the makeup of your workforce into account.
-TripAdvisor offers 100% coverage on employee medical insurance along with competitive contribution rates for family coverage to ensure everyone at their company receives the medical attention they need without worrying about any financial burden.
+TripAdvisor offers 100 percent coverage on employee medical insurance along with competitive contribution rates for family coverage to ensure everyone at their company receives the medical attention they need without worrying about any financial burden.

 Outdoor spaces are a great way for employees to grab a breath of fresh air without having to go too far afield or wait for a longer break to enjoy some time with mother nature.
 RX Bar designed their office with their values in mind to optimize creativity, productivity and innovation.
 The office is set up with open seating, bright walls and fantastic views of Chicago.
 They also have an outdoor space and standing desks with different layouts on each of their floors.

-25 - Offer Sabbaticals
+51. Offer Sabbaticals

-27 - Prioritize Family Life
+53. Prioritize Family Life

 Parental leave helps new parents adjust to the major change of adding another member to their family without sacrificing their career.
-Alteryx offers a wealth of perks and benefits for working parents, including adoption assistance and 100% salary for six weeks after birth.
+Alteryx offers a wealth of perks and benefits for working parents, including adoption assistance and 100 percent salary for six weeks after birth.
 Mothers are also eligible for maternity disability leave for another six weeks of paid leave.
 They also have an annual bring your children to work day along with other kid-friendly events throughout the year to help enhance work-life balance.

-28 - Support Flexible Work Hours
+54. Support Flexible Work Hours

 Flexible work hours allow people to better incorporate their personal lives into their busy work schedule, reduce stress and improve overall satisfaction.
 Flexible work schedules and parental leave are some favorite benefits at Workiva, helping employees better balance their lives and excel at work and home.

-29 - Provide Time Off to Volunteer
+56. Provide Time Off to Volunteer

 Paid volunteer time encourages people to engage in some social good without sacrificing pay or feeling guilty about leaving work.
-Volunteering is core to Carbon Black’s culture.
+Volunteering is core to VMWare Carbon Black’s culture.
 The company has a dedicated culture club that plans social responsibility outings to take time off, bring the team together and give back to their local community.

-30 - Boost your Child Care Benefits
+58. Boost Your Child Care Benefits

 Child care benefits help parents choose the right care and feel more at ease without having to weigh the steep cost of child care.
 To help new parents adjust, RetailMeNot offers primary caregivers up to 16 weeks of paid parental leave and non-primary caregivers four weeks of leave.
-When they return to work, employees are able to work 75% of their original schedule with full pay to adjust to a life with a new family member.
+When they return to work, employees are able to work 75 percent of their original schedule with full pay to adjust to a life with a new family member.
 They also offer new parents a generous baby bonus to help with the new cost of raising children in addition to local childcare discounts and subsidized childcare costs.

-31 - Offer Adoption Assistance
+59. Offer Adoption Assistance

 Adoption assistance helps families grow no matter how they choose to do so and supports them as they adjust to a new member.
 For families looking to adopt, Paylocity offers six weeks of paid parental leave.
 They also provide $5,000 of pre-tax assistance to help offset adoption expenses.

-32 - Reduce Stress with Family Medical Leave
+60. Reduce Stress With Family Medical Leave

 Family medical leave reduces the stress that employees undergo when a family member requires medical attention.
 MojoTech has an all-inclusive family leave policy that considers more than just parents or gender.
 Everyone receives a six week paid family leave that can be used to either welcome a new family member or to take care of a sick or elderly family member.